LeBane63/TestU01Repro-and-MTstatuses/README.md

 On a purpose of reproducible research, we found pertinent to add a reproducibility part to this paper.
 The original idea to create a “reproducibility” section in a research paper to enhance reproducibility in the writing process and in the reviewing process comes from (Bajpai et al. 2017).
-Code 1: Example of Bash script used in our experiment.

 We used Bash scripts to run our experiments, with or without the Slurm Workload Manager (Code 1).
 In the code repository, you will find 6 folders: “testU01-nodes”, “testU01-ru01”, “testU01-hpcsmp”, and the three same names with “RealInterval” at the end.